 Tentative dates: July 13-29, 2020

 - The status of SISMID 2020 is uncertain.
-Funding for next year has not been secured so SISMID 2020 may not take place.
-We will post an update in January 2020.
+Funding has not been secured so SISMID 2020 may not take place.
+We will post another update by March 5,2020.

 - Sign up for the Summer Institutes email list.